-Comprised of family law judges, lawyers, and psychologists, the Custody Committee of the American Bar Association’s Family Law Section is working hard to consider how to balance the weighty considerations on all sides of often difficult child custody issues.
+The Custody Committee of the ABA’s Family Law Section considers how to balance the weighty considerations on all sides of difficult child custody issues.

 The American Bar Association (“ABA”) was founded more than 130 years ago to promote justice and advance the rule of law.
 Most of the ABA’s work is done by its 21 Sections, 7 Divisions, and 6 Forums.
 In turn, much of each Section’s work is done by Committees of each Section.
 The ABA’s Family Law Section (“FLS”) deals with the issues relating to family law, and the FLS’s Custody Committee considers and deals with the all-important issue of custody of children during and after divorce.

 The Family Law Section, in addition to dealing with the obvious issues relating to almost every divorce like child custody, child and spousal support, and distribution of marital property, has individual committees that also deal with tangential and esoteric issues like adoption, assisted reproductive technology (“ART”), alternative dispute resolution (including mediation and Collaborative Law), domestic violence (“DV”) and children with special needs.
 Individual committees also focus on the interplay between divorce and other areas of law such as taxation, bankruptcy, and military and international law.
 The Section also provides advanced advocacy and mediation training through specialized institutes.
 In addition, its different committees focus on “practice management” (the business of practicing law), trial practice, and technology-in-law-firms issues.

 Report from the Custody Committee of the ABA’s Family Law Section: Protecting Children